ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example1.md

 Square Root Result: 1.41 3.46 6.00 8.94
 ```

-The reason you run the code first is to make sure you understand how it works and how the results are being produced.
-If you don't get this right, switching to another engine like NEON won’t help, as the primary concern is that the results should remain the same.
+It is imperative that you run the code first on the reference platform (here Intel), to make sure you understand how it works and what kind of results are being expected.